New Zealand Challenge: 1988: Big Boat Challenge

-Five months after the completion of the Royal Perth Yacht Club's America's Cup competition, Fay issued a challenge to the San Diego Yacht Club.
+Five months after the completion of the Royal Perth Yacht Club's America's Cup competition, Fay issued a challenge to San Diego Yacht Club.
 Using a strict reading of the Deed of Gift, Fay realized he could challenge with any yacht that was 90 ft or less at the waterline and require the defending yacht club to meet him in ten months time.
 He worked with designer Bruce Farr and Tom Schnackenberg to build a gigantic monohull called New Zealand or KZ 1.
 The boat was built by Steve Martin in Mt Wellington, Auckland and was launched on 27 March 1988.

 Skippered by David Barnes with tactician Peter Lester, she was the maximum 23.47 m along the waterline, and was said to be the fastest monohull keelboat in the world at the time.
-However, as the Deed of Gift was being used to force the competition, the San Diego Yacht Club responded by taking advantage of the vague wording of the Deed and built a catamaran, Stars & Stripes (US 1), for the defense.
+However, as the Deed of Gift was being used to force the competition, San Diego Yacht Club responded by taking advantage of the vague wording of the Deed and built a catamaran, Stars & Stripes (US 1), for the defense.
 Conner and his catamaran easily beat the big boat, KZ 1, 2–0 in the Deed of Gift races.

 Fay challenged this outcome in court, claiming the defenders were "not sporting" in sailing a catamaran against his big boat.
 He won the initial ruling, but the finding of the lower court was overturned on appeal, and the outcome on the water was made to stand.
 The appellate court decision was then upheld when Fay pressed the issue before the New York State Court of Appeals.

 KZ 1 can still be seen in the Viaduct Harbour, outside the entrance to the New Zealand National Maritime Museum in Auckland, New Zealand.

 1992: Bowsprit Scandal

 Fay challenged again in 1992 with the distinctively red NZL 20.
 In competition, New Zealand Challenge had another outstanding effort, and progressed through the regatta to the finals of the Louis Vuitton Cup where they faced Paul Cayard and the Italian syndicate of Il Moro di Venezia.
 Leading 4–1 in the series, a protest from Il Moro over NZL 20's use of a bowsprit was upheld.
-The result of the protest was that Team New Zealand was docked one of its race wins (bringing the series score back to 3-1) and was required to remove the bowsprit.
+The result of the protest was that Team New Zealand was docked one of its race wins (bringing the series score back to 3–1) and was required to remove the bowsprit.
 The New Zealand team never recovered from the enforced changes and blow to morale, losing the next 4 races and the series.

 Managed by Peter Blake, the team was skippered by Rod Davis and NZL 20's crew included tactician David Barnes, bow Alan Smith; mid-bow David Brooke; mast Barry McKay; pit Denis Kendall; floater Mark Hauser; grinders Andrew Taylor and Sean Clarkson; genoa trimmers Kevin Shoebridge and Grant Loretz; mainsheet traveler Don Cowie; mainsheet trimmer Simon Daubney; and running backstays Tony Rae and Peter Evans.
 Russell Coutts sailed the second boat.